talwaserman/lottery-hardhat/README.md

-# Sample Hardhat Project
+# Lottery hardhat

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project is used as a seed example of hardhat project with a contract that contains required tests and also integrate with a working DApp.
+Both projects were developed from the ground up by me.
 Try running some of the following tasks:

 ```shell